BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Added 'WooCommerce Product Image URL' which is located at Product Binding level, designed to store Other Product Images which will store in woo.product.image.url object instead of initial Image.
     - Added 'WooCommerce Downloadable Product' which is located at Product Binding level, designed to store Downloadable Product files which will store in woo.downloadable.product object also The downloadable product in odoo is imported as Service type.
     - By Clicking the "Import Products" button different product type such as Simple and Variable will get imported from woocommerce in odoo.
+    - If the 'Map Product Based On SKU' Boolean at the backend level is set to True, the system will update an existing product with a matching SKU to the default code instead of creating a new product.

 * Product Templates Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.